Invariant laminations for irreducible automorphisms of free groups: Train track technology

+Bestvina-Handel \cite{BH} proved that every iwip automorphism $\phi$ can be represented by a train track map $f: \tau \to \tau$ such that (up to inversion) there is at most one indivisible Nielsen path in $\tau$ which is fixed by $f$.
+However, since in this paper we are interested in periodic indivisible Nielsen paths (INP's) rather than fixed ones, these {\em stable} train track maps are not good enough for our purposes.

+Nevertheless, the number of INP's in any train track representative of $\phi$ is bounded above by a constant which only depends on $N$, since every INP contributes non-trivially to the {\em index} of $\phi$, which is bounded above by 2N-2, see \cite{GJLL}.
+Thus one can apply the above quoted result of \cite{BH} to a suitable power of $\phi$ to obtain:

-\begin{prop} Every iwip automorphism $\phi$ is represented by a train track map $f: \tau \to \tau$ such that $\tau$ contains at most one INP $\eta$.
-The path $\eta$ is closed if and only if $\phi$ is induced by a homeomorphism of some surface with at least one boundary component or puncture. \end{prop}
+\begin{prop} For every iwip automorphism $\phi$ there is a positive power $\phi^k$ which is represented by a train track map $f: \tau \to \tau$ such that in $\tau$ there is (up to inversion) at most one INP $\eta$.
+The endpoints of $\eta$ coincide to give a closed loop if and only if $\phi$ is induced by a homeomorphism of some surface with precisely one boundary component or puncture.